sdrap/SP_Lecture/docs/lecture/07-Stochastic-Integral/070-introduction.md

 # Stochastic Integral

-In this Chapter we construct the stochastic integral and show the seminal Ito-Formula.
+In this Chapter we construct the stochastic integral and show the seminal It-Formula.

 Throughout, $(\Omega, \mathcal F, P)$ denotes a probability space with a filtration $\mathbb{F}$ satisfying the usual conditions.
 Furthermore, unless otherwise specified, the processes are continuous.